 Skip to main content

-Paste any prompt and instantly estimate token count, API cost, and context-window utilization across GPT-4 Turbo, GPT-4o, Claude Opus 4.7, Claude Sonnet, Claude Haiku, and Gemini 1.5 Pro / Flash.
-Heuristic tokenizer tuned to match real BPE within ±10%.
+Paste a prompt to estimate token count, API cost, and context-window usage across GPT-4 Turbo, GPT-4o, Claude Opus 4.7, Claude Sonnet, Claude Haiku, and Gemini 1.5 Pro / Flash.
+Free, with a heuristic tokenizer tuned to match real BPE within ±10%.

 Tokens (est.)